How and When to Use Interfacing

 Find out how to choose and use interfacings, underlinings, interlinings, facings and linings for garments that showcase gorgeous craftsmanship inside and out in the highly rated Craftsy class Underneath It All: Guide to Interfacings, Linings & Facings with Linda Lee.

 Interfacing is used to add stiffness to fabric.
 The interfacing you’ll find in a craft store today is fusible, and it’s applied to the wrong side of the fabric with an iron.
 There’s also non-fusible interfacing, which needs to be sewn in, and works best on fabrics that do not tolerate heat or are too loosely woven (the glue from fusible interfacing would seep through to the right side of the garment).

 On garments, patterns will typically call for areas needing extra body, like a shirt collar, or strength, like buttonholes, to be interfaced.
-If you are working with a knit fabric, you might use interfacing to keep the fabric from stretching out of shape.
+If you are sewing knit fabric, you might use interfacing to keep the fabric from stretching out of shape.
 The pattern will usually tell you what type of interfacing to buy and how much.

-Interfacing is also used frequently in home décor projects; typically, you’ll want to use decor bond interfacing for these projects.
+Interfacing is also used frequently when sewing home decor; typically, you’ll want to use decor bond interfacing for these projects.